sakurakhadag/Game-of-Mines/README.md

     <img src="Minesweeper%20Example%20imgs/2.png" alt="PickOne" width="350px" height=400px/>

-    <br>(The number on each cell indicates how many bombs neighbour it!)
+    <br>(Note: The number on each cell indicates how many bombs neighbour it)

 3. Remember to leave your mark on the game with a right click!